rich521/udacity-transportation-app/README.md

 ##Note

-- Project does not work with Safari (Promise & Fetch still not compatiable)
+- Project is not compatible with Safari at the moment (Fecth & Promise api limitations)
 - Use google chrome or mozilla to run app